How to Choose the Right Uptime Monitor in 2026

 The procurement bar changes the answer.
 If you have enterprise customers asking for SOC 2 Type II from your monitoring vendor as part of their vendor risk assessment, or your security team mandates SAML SSO for all third-party SaaS, or your platform team wants a Terraform provider for IaC-managed monitors, Velprove does not include those features today and you should read the next H2 instead.
 Velprove is calibrated for early SaaS where the monitoring bar is technical, not procurement compliance.

 Recommended pick: Velprove Pro at $49 per month.
-One hundred monitors, 30-second intervals, ten browser login monitors at 5-minute intervals on the login page, multi-step API up to ten steps for chained OAuth and tenant-scoped calls, five global regions, PagerDuty integration, and custom-domain status pages your customers can subscribe to.
+One hundred monitors total at 30-second intervals, up to ten of them browser login monitors at 5-minute intervals on the login page, multi-step API up to ten steps for chained OAuth and tenant-scoped calls, five global regions, PagerDuty integration, and custom-domain status pages your customers can subscribe to.
 Velprove Starter at $19 per month covers the same shape minus PagerDuty and custom-domain status pages, and is the right fit for SaaS teams not yet on a paid PagerDuty plan.

 Honest competitor mention.
 Better Stack bundles incident management and log aggregation if those are the bigger pain than the monitoring itself.
 Better Stack Responder at $34 per month monthly (or $29 per month annual) packages monitoring, on-call scheduling, and log aggregation under one roof.
 Velprove does not include on-call rotation scheduling or log aggregation today, so for a team where alert fatigue and log search are bigger pains than the monitoring surface itself, Better Stack is the cleaner pick.